Watch Swallows Migration to see Masters of the Air

 The Wildlife Trusts

-Are there swallows in Asia?
+Are there Swallows in Asia?

 The Pacific swallow (Hirundo tahitica) is a small passerine bird in the swallow family.
 It breeds in tropical southern Asia and the islands of the south Pacific.
 It is resident apart from some local seasonal movements.